La Pelegrina pearl: History

 La Pelegrina traveled to France with its new owner.
 After the death of Maria Theresa in 1683 La Pelegrina's history went blank until it reappeared in Saint Petersburg in 1826.
 Although it is not known what happened to the pearl after Maria Theresa's death, there is good reason to believe she left it to her only son, and that the pearl entered the French Crown Jewels.
-Its last royal owner could have been Louis XVI of France, who was executed during French Revolution.
+Its last royal owner could have been Louis XVI, who was executed during French Revolution.

 The Crown Jewels were stolen in 1792 when the Garde Meuble (Royal Treasury) was stormed by rioters.
 It is possible that La Pelegrina was stolen together with the Sancy Diamond and French Blue Diamond, and was thereafter sold to the Russian nobles of the House of Yusupov.
 Zinaida Yusupova had her portraits painted while she was wearing the famous pearl.
 The pearl passed to her son, Felix Yusupov, best known for participating in the murder of Grigori Rasputin.

 During the October Revolution of 1917 many jewels from the Yusupov collection were taken by the Bolsheviks, but La Pelegrina had a different fate.
 Felix was able to smuggle the pearl, together with a few other jewels, out of Russia.
 During the following years Felix sold some of his jewels, but he could not bring himself to sell La Pelegrina, one of his favorite treasures, until 1953, when he sold it to a Geneva-based jeweler.